arda-num/GUI_for_testers/README.md

 # GUI_for_testers

-This program was written in order to provide more convenient environment for I/O Testers.
+This program was written in order to provide more convenient GUI for I/O Testers.

 How to use?